Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 Stay On Inbox Zero with Prialto

-There is no universal approach to email management.
-Some swear by inbox zero, while others find that having multiple labels and filters is sufficient.
+There is no one-size-fits-all method for managing email.
+Some swear by inbox zero, while others believe that using multiple labels and filters works well enough.

 Relying on a managed virtual assistant can help take the pressure off your day-to-day email management.

-Additionally, once you begin delegating your inbox management, you will notice that there are numerous time-consuming tasks you can outsource to your VA.
+Additionally, once you begin delegating your inbox management, you will notice numerous time-consuming tasks you can outsource to your VA.

 Ready to win back eight hours or more each week?
 Learn more about how hiring a managed virtual assistant can save you time.